-After a template is downloaded from the Sterling Library, an error is received when attempting to run the self extracting zip file to unload the template.
+After a template is downloaded from the Sterling Library, an error is received when attempting to run the self-extracting zip file to unload the template.
 This happens on a 64-bit operating system.

-From a command line the error message received is The version of this file is not compatible with the version of Windows you're running.
-Check your computer's system information to see whether you needs an x86 (32-bit) or x64 (64-bit) version of the program, and contact the software publisher.
+The version of this file is not compatible with the version of Windows you are running.
+Check your computer's system information to see whether you need an x86 (32-bit) or x64 (64-bit) version of the program, and contact the software publisher.

-From double clicking the EXE file, "Unsupported 16-bit Application", The program or feature "\??\C:\*\#####.EXE cannot start or run due to incompatibility with 64 bit versions of Windows.
+From double clicking the EXE file, "Unsupported 16-bit Application", The program or feature "\??\C:\*\#####.EXE cannot start or run due to incompatibility with 64-bit versions of Windows.
 Please contact the software vendor to ask if a 64-bit Windows compatible version is available.

 Windows 7 64-bit